Skip to main content

 info

-API Key operations should be performed server-side for security, while Access Key operations are safe client-side
+API Key operations should be performed server-side for security, while access key operations are safe client-side

 1. Access Key User

-Used for standard meeting operations and layout control
+Used for standard meeting operations and layout control of a running meeting

 2. Guest User